SOFTS-Raw sugar hits two-week high, London cocoa recovers

 * Rising energy prices can prompt cane mills in top sugar grower Brazil to divert production from sugar to ethanol, a cane-based biofuel.

-* Dealers said sugar is also gaining support from recent flooding that could further disrupt the Chinese sugar harvest, and from the slowdown in the Thai harvest.
+* Dealers said sugar is also gaining support from a recent flooding that could further disrupt the Chinese sugar harvest and from the slowdown in the Thai harvest.

 COFFEE